coredns/deployment/kubernetes/README.md

 $ kubectl delete --namespace=kube-system deployment kube-dns
 ~~~

-NOTE: It is recommended to delete the kube-dns depployment else if both CoreDNS and kube-dns are running, queries may randomly hit either
+NOTE: It is recommended to delete the kube-dns deployment.
+Otherwise, if both CoreDNS and kube-dns are running, queries may randomly hit either
 CoreDNS or kube-dns.

 For non-RBAC deployments, you'll need to edit the resulting yaml before applying it: